 The Fund may invest, in the aggregate, up to 10% of its net assets in illiquid securities.
+An illiquid security is a security that the Fund reasonably expects cannot be sold or disposed of in current market conditions in seven calendar days or less without the sale or disposition significantly changing the market value of the security.
 These securities include securities which are restricted for public sale, securities for which market quotations are not readily available, and repurchase agreements maturing or terminable in more than seven days.
-Securities freely saleable among qualified institutional investors pursuant to Rule 144A under the

-Securities Act of 1933, as amended, and as adopted by the Securities and Exchange Commission (the "SEC"), may be treated as liquid if they satisfy liquidity standards established by the Board of Trustees (the "Board").
-The continued liquidity of such securities is not as well assured as that of publicly traded securities, and accordingly, the Board will monitor their liquidity.
-To the extent the Board treats such securities as liquid, temporary impairment to trading patterns of such securities may adversely affect the Fund's liquidity.
+Securities freely saleable among qualified institutional investors pursuant to Rule 144A under the Securities Act of 1933, as amended, and as adopted by the Securities and Exchange Commission (the "SEC"), may be treated as liquid if they satisfy liquidity standards established by the Board of Trustees (the "Board").
+The continued liquidity of such securities is not as well assured as that of publicly traded securities, and accordingly, the Fund will monitor their liquidity.
+To the extent such securities are treated as liquid, temporary impairment to trading patterns of such securities may adversely affect the Fund's liquidity.